Medically reviewed by Drugs.com. Last updated on May 3, 2020.

 Hypersensitivity to aztreonam or any component of the formulation

-Cystic fibrosis: Inhalation (nebulizer): 75 mg 3 times daily (at least 4 hours apart) for 28 days; do not repeat for 28 days after completion.
-Note: Pretreatment with a bronchodilator is recommended
+Cystic fibrosis: Inhalation (nebulizer): 75 mg 3 times daily (at least 4 hours apart) for 28 days; administer in repeated cycles of 28 days on drug, followed by 28 days off drug.
+Note: Pretreatment with a bronchodilator is recommended.